klyde2278/atari-st-rpikb/KEYBOARD_SHORTCUTS.md

 - Check if Atari ST receives the key

 **Clock speed not changing:**
-- Alt+Plus and Alt+Minus should work
+- Alt+ Keypad Plus and Alt+Keypad Minus should work
 - Check console output for clock change messages
-- Default is 270MHz on boot
+- Default is 250MHz on boot

 ---